bengtmartensson/IrScrutinizer/BUILD.md

 Of course, the shell command `mvn install` can also be used.
 It creates some artifacts which can be used to run IrScrutinizer in the `IrScrutinizer/target` directory.

-It also creates a `package/dist` directory containing jars (without dependencies), docs, and configurations files.
-This is intended to support packaging.

 To prepare the Windows version, some shell tools are needed.
 These are: